intelsdi-x/snap-plugin-collector-nova/README.md

 ```
 $ make
 ```
-This builds the plugin in `/build/rootfs/`
+This builds the plugin in `./build/`

 ### Configuration and Usage

 * Set up the [snap framework](https://github.com/intelsdi-x/snap/blob/master/README.md#getting-started).
-* Create Global Config, see description in [snap's Global Config] (https://github.com/intelsdi-x/snap-plugin-collector-nova/blob/master/README.md#snaps-global-config).
+* Create Global Config, see description in [snap's Global Config](https://github.com/intelsdi-x/snap-plugin-collector-nova/blob/master/README.md#snaps-global-config).
 * Load the plugin and create a task, see example in [Examples](https://github.com/intelsdi-x/snap-plugin-collector-nova/blob/master/README.md#examples).

-## Documentation

-### Collected Metrics

-List of collected metrics is described in [METRICS.md](https://github.com/intelsdi-x/snap-plugin-collector-nova/blob/master/METRICS.md).

-### snap's Global Config

 Configuration for this plugin is given via global config.
-Global configuration files are described in [snap's documentation](https://github.com/intelsdi-x/snap/blob/master/docs/SNAPD_CONFIGURATION.md).
+Global configuration files are described in [snap's documentation](https://github.com/intelsdi-x/snap/blob/master/docs/SNAPTELD_CONFIGURATION.md).
 You have to add section "nova-compute" in "collector" section and then specify following options:
 -  `"openstack_user"` - user name used to authenticate (ex. `"admin"`),
 -  `"openstack_pass"`- password used to authenticate (ex. `"admin"`),
 -  `"openstack_tenant"` - tenant name used to authenticate (ex. `"admin"`),